-Means "from two sources" or "created by mixing" or colloquially (sometimes pejorative) also Mischling, Bastard or Blendling.
-In the natural scientific linguistic usage it is understood as a living being (plant, animal), which through crossing originated from parents of different breeding lines (genus = genus or species = species).
+Means "from two sources" or "created by mixing" or colloquially (sometimes pejorative) and Mischling, Bastard or Blendling.
+In the natural scientific linguistic usage it is understood as a living being (plant, animal), which by crossing originated from parents of different breeding lines (genus = genus or species = species).
 Spontaneously formed in nature without human intervention crosses are called especially in plants as natural hybrids.
 In viticulture, hybrids are understood to mean only the crossing results between different species or genera.
 Strictly speaking, crosses of the same species are already hybrids (intraspecific = within the species).
-As a rule, however, this is not interpreted in this way, but understood as hybrids only interspecific or intergeneric crosses.
+As a rule, however, this is not interpreted in this way, but as hybrids only interspecific or intergeneric crosses are understood.

 In the case of plants, this does not look as spectacular as in animals and is not directly recognizable even to experts.
 Quite different is the case with hybrids in the animal world, the most well-known examples are mules (donkey mare x horse stallion), mule (horse mare x donkey stallion) and liger (male lion x female tiger).